 Check your Brushes

-If you’re relatively new to the hobby or have just a few brushes, you can skip over this one.
+If you’re relatively new to the hobby, you can skip over this one.
+If you’ve been painting a while, you probably have some brushes that need a little TLC or repurposing.
 Some of us end up with a lot of brushes.
-And our hobby lives might be easier if we took the time to weed through those and keep only the ones we truly like and use.
+A lot.
+Our hobby lives might be easier if we took the time to weed through those and keep only the ones we truly like and use.

 Make some sample strokes to be sure that your nice brushes still have good points.
 If they don’t, you can cut the bristles down shorter to create brushes you can use for stippling or drybrushing.